 These last two years have been really good for me.
 I’ve got my mojo back.

-Rich: Not necessarily MY way but I was brought on for a reason and that’s my tech knowledge.
+Not necessarily my way but I was brought on for a reason and that’s my tech knowledge.
 I’m not saying I’m the best tech person in the world – I’m not.
-What I am good at is aligning the right tech with what the business needs and doing it cost effectively.
+What I am good at is aligning the right tech with what the business needs and doing it cost-effectively.

 You hear horror stories of tech projects that run and run and cost millions of pounds because they’re not managed properly.
 I’ve always found that interesting, especially in the public sector, where these tech projects get out of control.

-Graham: I get the impression from the other Founders that there isn’t much debate about what happens with the tech projects.
+I get the impression from the other founders that there isn’t much debate about what happens with the tech projects.

-Rich: It’s not like I don’t get challenged… I do, frequently.
+It’s not like I don’t get challenged… I do, frequently.
 They may have read something or heard something from someone at a different company.
-But ultimately everything comes back to me to review and assess then ultimately make the decision.
+But ultimately, everything comes back to me to review and assess then make the decision.

 This structure is due to change slightly in 2021 as Sam is moving into Head of Technology.
 My role is broadening to provide oversight and direction for not only Technology, but some more operational areas of the business, namely Settlements, Trade Execution and Client Services.